-The EastWest Institute and the German Foreign Office are co-hosting the 2014 Global Cyberspace Cooperation Summit in Berlin, Germany on December 3-5.
+The EastWest Institute hosted the 2015 Global Cyberspace Cooperation Summit in New York City on September 9-10.

-An invitation-only event, this meeting of international leaders and experts aims to coordinate and consolidate progress, showcase results and promote collective action.
+An invitation-only event, this meeting of international leaders and experts aimed to coordinate and consolidate progress, showcase results and promote collective action.
 The first cyber summit was held in Dallas in May 2010.
-London, New Delhi and Silicon Valley followed in subsequent years, each building on previous progress.
-Each summit brought together more than 350 government, industry and technical leaders from over 40 countries to craft solutions for threats facing our digital world.
+London, New Delhi, Silicon Valley and Berlin followed in subsequent years, each building on previous progress.
+Each summit brought together between 250 and 350 government, industry and technical leaders from over 40 countries to craft solutions for threats facing our digital world.

 Learn more about the summit program:

-The Global Cooperation in Cyberspace Initiative uses EWI’s proven process—Convene, Reframe, Moblize—to help achieve the objectives that will mitigate the impact of the Splinternet.
-This work takes place through working groups, called breakthrough groups, that have met and will continue to meet in person and online at least three times in 2014.
+The Global Cooperation in Cyberspace Initiative uses EWI's proven process—Convene, Reframe, Mobilize—to help achieve objectives that will reduce conflict, crime and other disruptions in cyberspace and promote stability, innovation and inclusion.
+This work takes place through working groups—called breakthrough groups—that continue to meet in person and online.

-The seven breakthrough groups concentrate on the initiative’s three objectives to move progress forward.
-With a focus on economic and political development, three groups study increasing the global availability of secure ICT products and services, managing policy barriers that limit access to information for innovation and education, and exploring surveillance, privacy and big data.
-The groups focused on digital security and stability discuss strengthening critical infrastructure resilience and preparedness, modernizing international procedures against cyber-enabled crimes and promoting measures of restraint in cyber armaments.
-Lastly, a group that supports all breakthrough group topics examines the issues surrounding governing and managing the Internet.
+Seven breakthrough groups concentrate on the initiative's three objectives.
+With a focus on economic and political development, three groups develop actionable recommendations for increasing the global availability and use of ICT products and services, managing objectionable electronic content across national borders, and increasing transparency and accountability in personal data collection.
+The groups dealing with digital security and stability focus on strengthening critical infrastructure resilience and preparedness, modernizing international procedures against cyber-enabled crimes and promoting measures of restraint in cyber armaments.
+The final group examines the issues surrounding governing and managing the Internet.